 - Guide you in principles of correct muscle movement and proper posture and gait

 Physical therapy works on the principle of how your body’s bones, muscles, ligaments, tendons and joints work together to allow you to move around.
 Many times when you have an area of injury, trauma, inflammation, or weakness, you will unconsciously adapt the way you are moving to compensate for the part that hurts.
 Soon, it becomes a habit to move in a way that your body wasn’t designed to move, leading to further problems.

-Physical therapists are trained to understand the relationship between all these factors, and they are equipped with a range of techniques to correct any movement dysfunction with exercises, soft tissue treatment (i.e. massages), and other methods.
+Physical therapists are trained to understand the relationship between all these factors, and they are equipped with a range of techniques to correct any movement dysfunction through exercises, soft tissue treatment (i.e. massages), and other methods.

 What is Colorado in Motion?

-If you are in need of physical therapy rehabilitation services in Windsor, Fort Collins, Loveland, Wellington, or any of the surrounding areas, please give us a call!
+To benefit from physical therapy rehabilitation services in Windsor, Fort Collins, Loveland, Wellington, or any of the surrounding areas, please give us a call!
 We are here to serve you.